NetworkCurator/NetworkCurator.github.io/user/interface.md

 ![Network summary page](img/summary.jpg)

 The most prominent object on the page is the network title (here 'Example network').
-But there are several noteworthy components.
+But there are several other noteworthy components.

+### Credits

- - **Credits** A section below the title acknowledges the users contributing to the network data (above, names blurred).
+A section below the title acknowledges the users contributing to the network data (above, names blurred).
 The various authorship categories are determined by [permission levels](permissions.html).

+### Annotations

- - **Annotations** Below the credits are [annotations](annotations.html) for the network as a whole provided by the network curators.
+ Below the credits are [annotations](annotations.html) for the network as a whole provided by the network curators.
 Below the main annotations are [comments](commenting.html) by other network contributors.

+### Toolbar

- - **Toolbar** The toolbar provides access to other important views on the network data.
+The toolbar provides access to other important views on the network data.
 In particular, to network [ontologies](ontologies.html), [graph visualization](graphs.html), data [import](dataimport.html)/[export](dataexport.html), and activity logs.
+The tab linking to [permissions](permissions.html) configurations is only visible to users with curation rights.